How does this medication work? What will it do for me?

 Cough: People taking trandolapril may develop a dry, persistent cough that usually disappears only after stopping or lowering the trandolapril dose.
 Be sure to tell your doctor of any cough which does not seem to be related to a usual cause.

-Kidney function: Changes in kidney function have been seen in certain people who take this medication.
-The use of diuretics (water pills) or aliskiren may further increase risk of kidney problems for those at risk for this problem.
+Kidney function: Certain people who take this medication may experience changes in kidney function.
+Some people may be more likely to experience changes in kidney function (e.g., people with narrowed blood vessels in their kidneys, or those with severe congestive heart failure).
+The use of diuretics (water pills), aliskiren, or nonsteroidal anti-inflammatory drugs (NSAIDs), may further increase risk of kidney problems for those at risk for this problem.
 If you have kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.